jeremiahsnapp/dev-lxc/README.md

         chef:
 ```

+The dev-lxc.yml config file is very customizable.
+You can add or remove mounts, products or servers,
+change ip addresses, server names, the base_container and more.

 As you can see there are four server types represented by five servers.

 1. chef-server - chef.lxc
 2. analytics - analytics.lxc
 3. supermarket - supermarket.lxc
 4. nodes - node-1.lxc

+#### Global Settings

 The global settings used by each of the server types are the `base_container`, a list of `mounts` and
 a list of `ssh-keys`.
 These settings are described in the config comments.